CORONAVIRUS (COVID-19) UPDATES

-We have compiled a comprehensive list of blindness and low vision resources and services available state-wide including a list of organizations, access to news and reading materials, access technology, and health and wellness, as well as a list of community-based resources and services.
+We have compiled a comprehensive list of blindness and low vision resources and services available state-wide, including organizations, access to news and reading materials, access technology, and health and wellness, as well as a list of community-based resources and services.

 Statement from CEO, Barbara Salisbury commemorating the somber anniversary of a year with Covid-19